KoduIsGreat/orca/docs/docs/index.md

   --ledger-kafka TEXT  kafka ledger, TEXT format "<host[:port]>/topic".
   --help               Show this message and exit.
 ```
+## egraph
+prints an execution graph of the workflow using graphviz

-## todot
+## dgraph
-Converts the yaml definition into a graphviz dotfile
+prints a dependency graph of the workflow using graphviz

 ## version
 Prints the current orca version
 ```bash